About Our Principles

 It’s not just ‘what’ you do…

-Our Principles were developed through review and analysis of our existing work, research in global development themes as well as extensive discussion and engagement with a wide range of stakeholders, including our partners in Peru and Tanzania.
+Our Principles were developed through review and analysis of our existing work, research into global development themes as well as extensive discussion and engagement with a wide range of stakeholders, including our partners in Peru and Tanzania.